Swamy-s-Tech-Skills-Academy/aspire-demo89x/README.md

 Redis Cache: sv-cache-T-use
 ```

-All resources will follow the `sv-*-{env}` naming convention for easy identification and management in the Azure Portal.
+All resources will follow the `sv-*-{env}-{region}` naming convention for easy identification and management in the Azure Portal.

 ---